mrzzy/notes/src/software_dev/scala_impatient/scala.md

 }
 ```

-> By convension, obmit () in methods that take no parameters have no side effects.
+> By convention, obmit () in methods that take no parameters have no side effects.

 ### Objects
 #### Creating Objects